jstoxrocky/zksnarks_example/README.md

     $ ./target/release/zokrates compute-witness -a 5 3 7

 *(ZoKrates is currently specified so that all arguments are passed following the `-a` flag.
 Again ZoKrates is a WIP and may change in the future)*.
 Zokrates then creates a file called `witness` containing the public and private values making up the witness.
-Alice grab's the publically available `proving.key` file from Charlie and generates her proof.
+Alice grabs the publically available `proving.key` file from Charlie and generates her proof.

     $ ./target/release/zokrates generate-proof